-Now, of course, you could share this information privately via emails, or, if you happen to work with a lot of sponsors, you may want to prepare a document with all the possible information a company may ask for, so that you can easily, and quickly, share it with a potential partner.
+Now, of course, you could share this information privately via email, or, if you happen to work with a lot of sponsors, you may want to prepare a document with all the possible information a company may ask for, so that you can easily, and quickly, share it with a potential partner.
 This document is called a media kit, and in this blog post, I’ll show you how to create a media kit that attracts potential partners or clients.

 And psst, I have a media kit template for you, made with Canva, that you can download for FREE when you sign up for my newsletter below!

-What’s a Media Kit
+What is a Blogger Media Kit

 In other words, potential brand partners will decide whether to give you their money or not based on this document, a.k.a. your media kit.